bahamas10/zfs-prune-snapshots/README.md

         remove snapshots older than two months on the tank pool that end with the string "_frequent"

+        # zfs-prune-snapshots -i -p 'autosnap_' 1M zones
+        remove snapshots older than a month on the zones pool that do not start with the string "autosnap_"

     timespec
         the first argument denotes how old a snapshot must be for it to be considered for deletion - possible specifiers are